RJNY/Obtainium-Emulation-Pack/README.md

 Adds the following to auto pull:

-- Dolphin Emu (Development Versions)
+- Dolphin (Development Versions)
+- MelonDS (stable)
 - MelonDS (nightly)
 - Lime3DS
 - NetherSX2 Patch [TRACK ONLY]
 - OdinTools
+- PPSSPP
 - RetroArch (AArch64) (nightly)
 - RetroArch (AArch64) (stable)
 - Sudachi
 - Turnip Drivers [TRACK ONLY]
 - Vita3K
+- Winlator
 ... and Obtainium of course

 ### What if I want to pick-and-choose what I install